-Diagnostic tests or procedures are a critical element in the care of most patients.
+Diagnostic tests or procedures are a critical element in the care of many patients.
 Shorter waiting times are beneficial, as they help people get quicker access to the treatments they need.

-In addition to looking at the proportion of people waiting longer than the six-week target, we can also examine changes in the median diagnostic test waiting time.
-Between February 2006 and February 2008 the median waiting time fell from 6.5 weeks to 1.9 weeks, in anticipation of the introduction of the national target in March 2008.
+In addition to looking at the proportion of people waiting six weeks or more for a diagnostic test, we can also examine changes in the median waiting time.
+In February 2008, the median waiting time fell to 1.9 weeks in anticipation of the introduction of the national target.
 The lowest median wait of 1.5 weeks occurred in January 2009.
-Since then, the overall median wait has been slowly increasing over time, fluctuating around two weeks.
-In general, the median wait peaks in December every year and since 2013 it has increased to a maximum of 2.5 weeks - this is due to people not being able to schedule or attend appointments over the Christmas holidays.
+Since then, the overall median wait has been slowly increasing over time.
+This is demonstrated by the rise in the 12-month rolling average, from 1.7 weeks in 2009 to 2.1 weeks in 2019.
+In general, the median wait peaks in December every year – this is likely due to people not being able to schedule or attend appointments over the Christmas holidays.

-The introduction of the six-week diagnostic test waiting time target in March 2008 also had a big impact on the total number of people on the waiting list for a diagnostic test or procedure.
-In December 2008, the waiting list fell to a low of just over 400,000 people.
-Since then, the list has been steadily increasing and in June 2018 over one million people were waiting for a diagnostic test.
-This should be seen in the context of a rapid increase in the number of diagnostic tests being undertaken each month; in June 2007, 963,701 diagnostic tests were carried out and this almost doubled to reach 1.9 million in June 2018.
+The introduction of the six-week target also had a big impact on the total number of patients on the waiting list for a diagnostic test or procedure.
+In December 2008, the waiting list fell to a low of just over 400,000 patients.
+Since then, the list has been steadily increasing and in July 2019 over one million people were waiting for a diagnostic test.
+This should be seen in the context of a rapid increase in the number of diagnostic tests being undertaken each month; in June 2007, 995,098 diagnostic tests were carried out and this more than doubled to reach two million in July 2019.

 About this data

 These indicators measure the waiting times of patients still waiting for any of 15 key diagnostic tests or procedures at the month end.
 The waiting times are for patients who have been referred for a test, but whose test had not taken place by the end of the reporting period.